 The rules of your IVA do not allow you to take new credit anywhere in the world without the agreement of your IP.
 If you do so and it is discovered it could put the Arrangement at risk.

 Is an IVA an option if I have never lived in the UK?

 Your nationality does not affect your ability to apply for an IVA.
 It does not matter where you are from originally and you are not required to be a British citizen.

 However if you have never lived in the UK you are not eligible to apply.
 In order to become eligible you must first move to England, Wales or Northern Ireland and live here for at least 6 months.

 The only reason you might consider doing this is if you have debts in another country which you are struggling to pay.
 Debts from EU countries and elsewhere under UNCITRAL (United Nations Commission on International Trade Law) rules can be included.

-An IVA can only be put in place if your creditors accept it.
-Gaining such acceptance can be difficult if they are based in different countries.
-As such it is more common to move to the UK and then go bankrupt to deal with foreign debt.
+That said, an IVA can only be put in place if your creditors accept it.
+Gaining such acceptance can be difficult if they are based outside abroad.
+As such the solution is generally only used to manage debt owed to UK based creditors.

 Living abroad and want to start an IVA?
 We can help.
 Give us a call (0800 011 4712) or complete the form below.
 The advice is free and confidential.